groue/GRMustache/Guides/introduction.md

 - **"Mustache lambdas"**, allow both `{{name}}` and `{{#name}}...{{/name}}` tags to invoke your own rendering code.
 This is documented in the [Rendering Objects Guide](rendering_objects.md).

-### Core Engine Extensions
+### Beyond Mustache

 Genuine Mustache falls short on a few topics.

-GRMustache core engine implements syntaxes and features that are not in the specification:
+GRMustache core engine implements syntaxes and features that are not in the specification (see the [Compatibility Guide](compatibility.md) for details).

+#### Syntax extensions

 - **Empty closing tags**, as in `{{#name}}...{{/}}`